 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit the SAGE Author Gateway.

 Proceedings of the Institution of Mechanical Engineers, Part K: Journal of Multi-Body Dynamics offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Preferred formats for the text and tables of your manuscript are Word DOC, RTF, XLS.
 LaTeX files are also accepted.
 The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.